negrt/JokeApp/README.md

 # JokeApp
 A mobile application for Android OS that calls a web service, using AsyncTask, and displays a joke.
+The web service is called when the button in the activity is pressed.

 # What I learned
 * Call a webservice